orndor/Elasticsearch-access-policy-update/README.md

 # Elasticsearch-access-policy-update
-AWS Lmbda Function which updates an AWS Elasticsearch Access Policy with logstash spot instance IP
+AWS Lambda Function which updates an AWS Elasticsearch Access Policy with logstash spot instance IP

 Background: A logstash golden image EC2 spot instance may spin up spontaneously, and the Elasticsearch server it pipelines logs to needs